maximva/course-databases/mysql/mysql-introduction.md

 Tables are made up of columns.
 Columns contain a particular piece of information within the table.
 You can envision database tables as grids \(like spreadsheets\).
 Each column on the grid contains a particular piece of information.

 Each column in a database has an associated **datatype**.
-It defines what the type the data the column can contain
+It defines what type of data the column can contain

 Eg: Numeric, date, text, currency,…